salesforcecli/plugin-data/messages/data.export.bulk.md

 - Export asynchronously; the command immediately returns a job ID that you then pass to the "sf data export resume" command:

-  <%= config.bin %> <%= command.id %> --query "SELECT Id, Name, Account.Name FROM Contact" --output-file export-accounts.json --result-format json --async
+  <%= config.bin %> <%= command.id %> --query "SELECT Id, Name, Account.Name FROM Contact" --output-file export-accounts.json --result-format json

 # flags.wait.summary

 Time to wait for the command to finish, in minutes.

-# flags.async.summary

-Don't wait for the job to complete.

 # flags.query.summary